 Those stats make a very impressive reading.
 His passing completion may not be the best on the list but his combined goals and assists are.
 Long touted as a partner for Pogba, Man United should look to take advantage of the Neazzuri’s dire financial situation.
 On top of that, they do owe The Red Devils some money for the Romelu Lukaku deal.

 An Inter stalwart after 6 years at the club, so would a deal be easy for the player to leave on an emotional level?
-Inter Milan are cash-strapped and now’s the time to pounce surely?
+Inter Milan are looking for liquidity and now’s the time to pounce surely.
 Come on John Murtagh, make a deal happen for the former Dinamo Zagreb man happen!

 Frenkie De Jong